EwilsonS/Evan_Wilson_JavaS1/README.md

 @NotNull // validates that the annotated property value is not null
 @AssertTrue // validates that the annotated property value is true
 @Size // validates that the annotated property value has a size between the attributes min and max; can be applied to String, Collection, Map, and array properties
-@Min // Validates that the annotated property has a value no smaller than the value attribute
+@Min // vValidates that the annotated property has a value no smaller than the value attribute
 @Max // validates that the annotated property has a value no larger than the value attribute
 @Email // validates that the annotated property is a valid email address Some annotations accept additional attributes, but the message attribute is common to all of them.
 This is the message that will usually be rendered when the value of the respective property fails validation.
 @NotEmpty // validates that the property is not null or empty; can be applied to String, Collection, Map or Array values